Transposase: Transposase Tn5

 There are several steps which catalyze the movement of the transposon, including Tnp binding, synapsis (the creation of a synaptic complex), cleavage, target capture, and strand transfer.
 Transposase then binds to the DNA strand and creates a clamp over the transposon end of the DNA and inserts into the active site.
 Once the transposase binds to the transposon, it produces a synaptic complex in which two transposases are bound in a cis/trans relationship with the transposon.

 In cleavage, the magnesium ions activate oxygen from water molecules and expose them to nucleophilic attack.
 This allows the water molecules to nick the 3' strands on both ends and create a hairpin formation, which separates the transposon from the donor DNA.
 Next, the transposase moves the transposon to a suitable location.
 Not much is known about the target capture, although there is a sequence bias which has not yet been determined.
 After target capture, the transposase attacks the target DNA nine base pairs apart, resulting in the integration of the transposon into the target DNA.

 As mentioned before, due to the mutations of the DDE, some steps of the process are lost—for example, when this experiment is performed in vitro, and SDS heat treatment denatures the transposase.
 However, it is still uncertain what happens to the transposase in vivo.

 The study of transposase Tn5 is of general importance because of its similarities to HIV-1 and other retroviral diseases.
 By studying Tn5, much can also be discovered about other transposases and their activities.

 Tn5 is utilized in genome sequencing by using the Tn5 to append sequencing adaptors and fragment the DNA in a single enzymatic reaction in 2010, reducing the time and input requirements over traditional next-generation sequencing library preparation.
-The Tn5-based strategy can simplify the library preparation protocol significantly and can even can be incorporated into the direct colony-PCR for large numbers of bacterial isolates with no obvious coverage bias.
+The Tn5-based strategy can simplify the library preparation protocol significantly and can even be incorporated into the direct colony-PCR for large numbers of bacterial isolates with no obvious coverage bias.
 The main disadvantages are less control of fragmented size compared to enzymatic fragmentation and mechanical fragmentation, and a bias toward high G-C content.
 This means of library preparation is also used in the ATAC-seq technique.